 Event Attendee Safety Policy

 The American Poolplayers Association (APA) takes the safety of our members and guests seriously.
 Controlling and preventing the spread of and exposure to COVID-19 at our events is of utmost importance to APA.
 We endeavor to create as safe an environment for all event guests as we can.
-Masks will not be mandatory for attendees or vendors.
 The event will require guests to be around large numbers of people.
 If you are uncomfortable with these policy guidelines, we encourage you to NOT come to this event.

-- You should be prepared to comply with policies that require masks on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.
-Even where not required, CDC recommends that travelers who are not fully vaccinated continue to wear a mask and maintain physical distance where possible when traveling.
+You should be prepared to comply with policies that require masks on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.
+Even where not required, CDC recommends that all travelers continue to wear a mask and maintain physical distance where possible when traveling.

 According to the CDC, regular hand washing is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others, including COVID-19.